mayu-live/framework/klenod-plan.md

 Add short dated entries here.
 Link commits in both repositories when a milestone spans them.

+- 2026-09-07: Removed the unreachable legacy `Mayu::Watcher`, its direct
+  `listen` dependency, and the unused `AddStyleSheet` patch.
+Updated the architecture guide to describe Klenod as the application compiler, router, asset pipeline, and HMR provider.
+Client tests pass (13 tests), and the full Mayu suite passes (124 runs, 418 assertions).
 - 2026-09-06: Added executable example coverage for a grouped optional catch-all route, corrected the example production Docker command, and updated the root and example documentation for Klenod `ClassNames`, transformation,